johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 ## Individual and Team Components

 This is primarily an individual assignment.
-You may begin **Parts 2 and 3** before teams are formed.
+Before teams are formed, you may clone the starter repository in a separate location, study and adapt the scripts, analyze the Rootbeer repository, generate the visualization, and begin drafting the executive summary.

-After teams are formed, complete **Part 1** using the team repository as the authoritative upstream repository.
-Except for the repository owner, each member will contribute through an individual fork.
-You will then submit your work from Parts 2 and 3 to the team repository using the same contribution workflow.
+After your team repository is available, create or claim the required issue, create your repository-mining branch, and add the completed Part 2 and Part 3 files to the `repo_mining` directory in your local team-repository clone.

 ### **Part 1.
 Practice the Fork-Based Contribution Workflow (5 pts)**